 Epaphras, the Home Missioner

 We often think of Christian missionaries as people who have been chosen to go and live in a distant country.
-There, they learn the local language, tell the people about Jesus and help them in many ways, preaching, improving health by building and servicing hospitals, or educate by building schools, teaching children, and then training local people to take over these services.
+There, they learn the local language, tell the people about Jesus and help them in many ways, preaching and sharing God's love by working to improve health by building and servicing hospitals, or educate by building schools, teaching children, and then training local people to take over these services.

 The word 'mission':